For years, I’ve been teaching a fake graph.

 But let’s go back to when this all started.
 (Fast-rewind video effect.)

-Monday morning, I figured that it was about time for me to give my Dunning-Kruger Effect pep talk, and since I’m teaching all my classes online (thanks, COVID-19), I thought I’d work this concept into a short video or maybe a new handout.
+Monday morning, I figured that it was about time for me to give my Dunning-Kruger Effect pep talk.
+For an in-person class, I would just sketch the curve freehand on the whiteboard, but since I’m teaching all my classes online (thanks, COVID-19), I thought instead I might work this concept into a short video or maybe a new handout.

-I looked at the graph I was intending to use, just to re-familiarize myself with what it actually says, and noticed a typo — instead of “Know nothing,” the label at X = 0 is “No nothing.”
-As I started Googling for a better graphic, I noticed just how many iterations of this curve are out there.
+As I was still brainstorming, I was looking for an image that looked clean, and as I inspected one to re-familiarize myself with what it actually says, I noticed a typo — instead of “Know nothing,” the label at X = 0 is “No nothing.”
+When I expanded my Google search to find a better image, I noticed just how many iterations of this curve are out there.

 All these images are labeled “Dunning-Kruger Effect,” but the time I’ve recently spent studying coronavirus pandemic curves has made me appreciate just how significantly different some of these graphs are.

-For instance, this one I’ve called “Figure 2” adds labels such as “Mount Stupid” and “Valley of Despair,” which strike me not only as a poor match for the kind of pep talk I wanted to give, but also too informal for Nobel Prize-winning scholarship.
+For instance, this one I’ve called “Figure 2” adds labels such as “Mount Stupid” and “Valley of Despair,” which struck me not only as a poor fit for the kind of pep talk I wanted to give, but also too informal for legitimate scholarship.

-So I wondered, what exactly were Dunning and Kruger measuring when they plotted “Confidence” on the Y graph?
+So I wondered, for the first time in my teaching career, what exactly were Dunning and Kruger measuring when they plotted “Confidence” on the Y graph?
 Did they come up with the terms “Mt.
 Stupid” and “Valley of Despair”?
-How did they measure the acquisition of knowledge,?
+How did they measure the acquisition of knowledge?

 How did they know to stop their study as soon as their test subjects became what the first figure calls an “expert” but the second calls a “guru”?
 How do they define expertise or guru status?
 Did this study actually follow test subjects from when they were babies (when they knew exactly “nothing”) to when they became experts in their fields?
 How many of the babies in their study went on to become experts with 100% knowledge in a field?